Park Construction and Trail Closures

 - West Bank – River West Festival Park – 2100 South Jackson

 The River West Festival Park has been renovated, creating a beautiful new space for outdoor recreation and entertainment.
-The work was completed in September 2015.
-Improvements to the park include expanded parking, a new playground, a restroom, a performance platform with views of the downtown skyline, plus new lighting, landscaping, sidewalks and trail.
-A new building near the Rowing Club offers storage and office space for park events and operations.
+Improvements to the park include expanded parking, a new playground, a restroom, a performance platform with incredible views of the downtown skyline, plus new lighting, landscaping, sidewalks and trail.
+River West Festival Park is available for larger events such as weddings, runs, festivals, company picnics, or other activities.
+For a schedule of fees and event application, click HERE.

 River Parks Trail Map